 You can use longer versions for internal communications.
 You won’t get that kind of patience with your external audience.

-Brand identity is the visual identity of your businesses.
-A strong brand identity is important for people to remember your brand when they see your logo, colors, packaging and design.
+Brand identity is the visual identity of your business.
+It is important to have a strong brand identity so that people can recognize your brand from your logo, colors, packaging, and design.
 All your marketing material-including emails and social media-should look and feel the same.
-This will make your digital marketing and brand building efforts easier.
+Your digital marketing and brand-building efforts will become more integrated and efficient this way.

 Have a branding zone